 ON THIS PAGE: You will find out more about the factors that increase the chance of developing this condition.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

 A risk factor is anything that increases a person’s chance of developing a disease.
 Although risk factors often influence the development of a disease, most do not directly cause the disease itself.
 Some people with several risk factors never develop amyloidosis, while others with no known risk factors do.

-- Age.
+Age.
 The risk of amyloidosis increases as a person gets older.
 For AL amyloidosis, the majority of people diagnosed are older than 40.

-- Family history.
+Family history.
 Hereditary amyloidosis can run in families.
 This may be due to a genetic change, called a mutation, that is passed down from generation to generation.

-The next section in this guide is Symptoms and Signs , and it explains what body changes or medical problems this disease can cause.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Symptoms and Signs .
+It explains what body changes or medical problems this disease can cause.
+Or, use the menu to choose another section to continue reading this guide.